scottdavenport/nextjs-supabase-saas-template/scripts/scripts/README.md

 # Development Scripts

-This directory contains utility scripts for managing the Coach AI development environment.
+This directory contains utility scripts for managing the development environment.

 ## Available Scripts